sarah2123/QuizMaster/README.md

 - Extended number of categories.
 - Added sound effects depending on if answer is correct or incorrect.
 - Added sound effects and confetti to results screen.
+- Added a quickplay feature that generates 10 random questions with a 20 second time limit.

 ### Future Features